Handmade, mixed-media Ponce Massacre Magnet, 2020

 This special Ponce Massacre magnet is completely created, painted, assembled, glued, retouched by me!
 Though each features a remixed image of one of my previous paintings, each one is unique in its own design.

-Although this is largely a print reproduction of my Ponce Massacre painting, I call it a remix because it recontextualizes it within the painted mat.
-The original 1997 painting is based on a newspaper image of the Ponce Massacre, a tragedy that took place in my parent's hometown of Ponce, Puerto Rico in 1937.
+My original 1997 painting, The Ponce Massacre, is based on a newspaper image of the Ponce Massacre, a tragedy that took place in my parent's hometown of Ponce, Puerto Rico on March 21st, 1937.
 The Nationalist Party of Puerto Rico had planned a peaceful parade in commemoration of the abolition of Slavery in Puerto Rico.
-It took place on March 21st, 1937.
-Because of the Nationalist Party's anti colonial stance, the American chief of Police denied the parade permit.
-Having planned a peaceful parade the people chose to continue as planned.
-As the parade began with various members of the community, children included, the police fired shots into the crowd.
-In the end 21 people were killed and 150 were left wounded.
-One of those killed, before collapsing, dragged himself to a wall where he wrote in his own blood:
+As the parade began with various members of the community, children included, the police fired shots into the crowd leaving 21 people dead and 200 wounded.

-The artwork included in this shop is all original artwork by artist Yasmin Hernandez.
-Copyright is retained by the Artist.
-Under no circumstances should any of the images or content of this shop, in whole or in part, be printed, copied or reproduced without direct permission from the artist.
+All images are original artwork by Yasmin Hernandez Art.
+Under no circumstances should any of the images, in whole or in part, be printed, copied or reproduced without direct permission from the artist.
 Thank you.